cbonoz/homechain/README.md

 Find, create, and sell NFT's around your owned real estate.

-### Motivation
+### What it does

-There's been talk to use blockchain to enable rapid transactions, partial sales, and better auditing of real estate, but in practice this can be difficult.

-One of the biggest problems is transferring and representing ownership of real estate is ensuring governance:

-- Who enforces that the ownership is represented by this particular NFT?
-- If ownership is distributed, who is responsible for maintaining the property?
-- How are duplicate or unauthorized NFT's avoided?

-HomeChain enables users to create either own NFT's around properties they own.
+HomeChain enables users to create either own NFT's around properties they own:

-- Users can create terms to allow others to deposit to it.
+Users can create the terms of the NFT and allow others to deposit to it.
-- Use react signature canvas to collect the user signature (checking against the deed) and uploading as an image file to the IPFS folder for the property.
+ Proof of ownership,such as a title or deed, is uploaded on HomeChain.
+It then collects the user's signature and uploads it as an image file to the IPFS folder for the property.
-- After being uploaded, prospective buyers/participants (up to the limit specified by the issuer) can discover those listings and purchase units of ownership using attachment the NFT as a source of truth.
+ After upload, prospective buyers/participants (up to the limit specified by the issuer) can discover previously-created listings and purchase units of ownership using attachment to the NFT metadata source of truth.
-- Property NFT's uploaded can either be ownership-oriented or simply collectible (i.e. could be used in the case of a celebrity or notable location).
+- Property NFTs can either be ownership-oriented or collectible (i.e. collectible commonly in the case of a celebrity or notable location).
+- HomeChain's signature model could be extended to support arbitrary documents where a signature is tied to an esigned document on IPFS in the future.

+Each property gets deployed as its own smart contract.
+With the price/appraised value of the property fixed to the contract (uses a Chainlink-enabled SmartZip API call).

 <p><b>Note this app is a prototype and would need additional work to be production ready.</b></p>